conmaol/gadelica/grammar/nouns.md

 > **tòir** ‘pursuit’
 > **chùram** ‘care’

-Notes:
+Notes –
-1. Lamb (2024:37): “Nouns are a time-stable class denoting entities, places and objects, as well as concepts that have similar grammatical behaviour.” *ubhal* ‘apple’, *nighean* ‘girl’, *clann* ‘children’, *Dòmhnall* ‘Donald’, *Glaschu* ‘Glasgow’, *beachd* ‘opinion’, *astar* ‘distance’
+1. Lamb (2024:37): “Nouns are a time-stable class denoting entities, places and objects, as well as concepts that have similar grammatical behaviour.
+Examples of nouns are *ubhal* ‘apple’, *nighean* ‘girl’, *clann* ‘children’, *beachd* ‘opinion’, *astar* ‘distance’, *Dòmhnall* ‘Donald’ and *Glaschu* ‘Glasgow’.”

 ### Proper nouns and common nouns